top

 Extraordinary Measures Assistance

-If you received a Notice of Request for Additional Information letter in response for your request for extraordinary measures assistance and you still need to upload additional documentation, a member of the IRA Response Team will be in touch with you regarding secure submission of additional documentation.
+If you received a Notice of Request for Additional Information letter in response to your request for extraordinary measures assistance and you still need to upload additional documentation, a member of the IRA Response Team will be in touch with you regarding secure submission of additional documentation.
 Please do not submit this documentation via email.

 For more information, see the steps in the extraordinary measures assistance review process.